kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 As I slide <div>’s across the screen, huge freight trucks scream past on the highway outside.

-Technology enables me to work remotely.
-It also enables me to send pictures and videos to my friends.

-Sometimes I wish I didn’t have my phone and laptop though.
-I don’t want to preach the gospel of abandoning your devices, but they make me feel like I have a monkey on my back urging me to share everything.
-Maybe that's just me.
+Tech is weird.
+I'm drawn to it, and the work that goes into making it.
+I'm sure I misuse it though.
+After spending enough time in any app I feel like I've eaten a big basket of candy.

 ![A hippie caravan]({{site.baseurl}}/assets/img/hitching/8.png)

-What I wanted most was to see the US, as much of it as I could, before I started working in earnest.
+I wanted to see the US, as much of it as I could, before I started working in earnest.

-I wish I could draw a grand conclusion about the experience, some sort of sweeping generalization or life lesson.
+I wish I could draw a grand-sounding conclusion about the experience, but I'm always grasping at straws when it comes to grand-sounding conclusions.

-It sure wasn't profitable in the sense that investing in capital is profitable.

-I enjoyed it though and met people I wouldn't have otherwise.
-Isn't that enough?
+I will say: I enjoyed it thoroughly.

 ![Sunset out the back of a pickup]({{site.baseurl}}/assets/img/hitching/2.png)

-The sun is coming down, and I can see downtown.
+The sun is coming down, and I can see the downtown of my last stop.
 It's been a month since that first night in San Bernardino.
 I’m elated - to see my good friend Sam mostly.
-What would he think?
+There's so much I want to tell him.